 "If you loved me, you would rejoice because I said, 'I am going to the Father', for my Father is greater than I." (John 14:28)

-If Jesus is truly the Most High God, equal with his Father, than how can his Father be "greater" than he, in any respect?
+If Joshua is truly the Most High God, equal with his Father, than how can his Father be "greater" than he, in any respect?
 This is especially true in this context, as the context speaks nothing about physical things or his physical nature.

 The Almighty God, God the Most High, the Eternal One, died?